bup/bup/README.md

     We'll have to do it in a totally different way.
 There are lots of options.
 For now: make sure you've got lots of disk space :)

- - bup doesn't ever validate existing backups/packs to ensure they're correct.

-    This would be easy to implement (given that git uses hashes and CRCs all over the place), but nobody has implemented it.
-For now, you could try doing a test restore of your tarball; doing so should trigger git's error handling if any of the objects are corrupted.  'git fsck' would theoreticaly work too, but it's too slow for huge backups.

  - bup has never been tested on anything but Linux, MacOS, and Linux+Cygwin.

     There's nothing that makes it *inherently* non-portable, though, so